lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

   - Latitude: -7.0 to -18.0
   - Longitude: -50.0 to -62.0
 - Or omit coordinates to use the full state
+- If you are unsure, run `python src/main.py` without flags; the CLI will prompt you and display the valid ranges before accepting coordinates

+### Circle partially outside dataset

+**Problem**: You selected coordinates near the edge of the available rasters, so the clipped output contains many NaNs.

+**Solution**:
+- This is expected.
+The verification helpers (`verify_clipping_success`, `verify_clipped_data_integrity`) already ignore nodata pixels outside the circle and only check that remaining pixels stay inside the radius.
+- As long as the pipeline reports success, you can proceed; hexagons with insufficient data are skipped automatically during scoring.

 ## Performance Issues